Conversational Commerce agent developer's guide

 • SIMPLE_PRODUCT_SEARCH:

 • Action: The API response always returns a single refined_search query.
 This refined query acts as a suggested search term.
 Make a direct call to the core Search API (SearchService.Search) and fetch relevant product results using either the original query or the refined_search query.
-The refined_search.query may not be directly from the current end user input but can be derived from the chat history context as well, such as if an end user previously refined party dress to red ones, the refined query might become red party dress.
+The refined_search.query might not be directly from the current end-user input but can be derived from the chat history context as well, such as if an end-user previously refined party dress to red ones, the refined query might become red party dress.

 • For conversational interfaces (such as chatbots): It is highly recommended to use the refined_search.query provided by the API.
 In a conversational flow, natural language queries like "can you help me find bananas" are automatically optimized by the API into a precise product search term ("bananas"), leading to more relevant product results.

-• For core search experiences (such as the search results page): You have the flexibility to use either the refined_search.query from the API or the original query provided by the end user, because it's more likely that the original query is already a precise product search term.
-Choose the option that best fits your UI and search result display strategy.
+• For core search experiences (such as the search results page): You have the flexibility to use either the refined_search.query from the API or the original query provided by the end-user, because it's more likely that the original query is already a precise product search term.
+Choose the option that best fits your web interface and search result display strategy.

 • User experience options: The conversation does not need to end for SIMPLE_PRODUCT_SEARCH queries.
 Your user can continue the conversation by passing the conversation_id in subsequent requests.

-• Option A: End conversational UI: Many retailers choose to transition your user to a standard search results page once a SIMPLE_PRODUCT_SEARCH is detected, effectively closing the chat window.
-In this scenario, if the end user then enters a new query into the standard search box without the previous conversation_id, it is treated as a new, separate conversation, and a new conversation_id is issued.
+• Option A: End conversational web interface: Many retailers choose to transition your user to a standard search results page once a SIMPLE_PRODUCT_SEARCH is detected, effectively closing the chat window.
+In this scenario, if the end-user then enters a new query into the standard search box without the previous conversation_id, it's treated as a new, separate conversation, and a new conversation_id is issued.

-• Option B: Continue conversational UI: Retailers can choose to keep the chat window open.
+• Option B: Continue conversational web interface: Retailers can choose to keep the chat window open.
 This lets your user revert back to a conversational mode.
 The decision to implement Option A or B depends entirely on the retailer's preferred user experience.

 To accurately attribute search queries to conversational interactions and use full analytics capabilities within Vertex AI Search for commerce, proper event tagging is crucial: